datanav/docs/legal.rst

 Downloads
 ---------

+Terms of Service is also available in :download:`PDF<files/terms.pdf>`.

-You can also download a complete Sesam Cloud Service Contract as :download:`PDF<files/sesam-cloud-service-contract.pdf>` or :download:`DOCX<files/sesam-cloud-service-contract.docx>` documents.
+You can download a complete Sesam Cloud Service Contract as :download:`PDF<files/sesam-cloud-service-contract.pdf>` or :download:`DOCX<files/sesam-cloud-service-contract.docx>` documents.